 This summer, 7/7: Homegrown Terror (Blast!
 Films) premiered at Sheffield DocFest before airing on Sky Documentaries.
 The Guardian called it “a stunningly powerful series.”

-In 2021, I edited the BAFTA-nominated Netflix feature documentary Nailbomber: Manhunt alongside Rupert Haussmann; we also collaborated on the RTS-winning Grayson’s Art Club for Channel 4.
-“The best piece of telly that we have put on in the last three or four years."
-Ian Katz, Channel 4’s Director of Programmes.
+In 2021, he edited the BAFTA-nominated Netflix feature documentary Nailbomber: Manhunt alongside Rupert Haussmann; they also collaborated on the RTS-winning Grayson’s Art Club for Channel 4.
+Ian Katz, Channel 4’s Director of Programmes called it “The best piece of telly that we have put on in the last three or four years."

 Artist in Residence: The Football Club (2019) and Suicidal: In Our Own Words (2020) both picked up Grierson Awards.
 The first an artistic portrait of West Bromwich Albion as they were relegated from the Premier League, the second an intimate portrait of six men in the most vulnerable of circumstances.

-I started out as a Westminster Film School graduate who tried to make it in a band (critical praise, very few fans…) before spending five years as an in-house editor at VICE, cutting documentaries on illegal raves in war zones, Salford gangsters, Gaycations and music docs with Mike Skinner, Skepta, and Liam Gallagher.
-(Apologies to the UK hip-hop heads from Bristol for this one )
+Iain started out as a Westminster Film School graduate who tried to make it in a band (critical praise, very few fans…) before spending five years as an in-house editor at VICE, cutting documentaries on illegal raves in war zones, Salford gangsters, Gaycations and music docs with Mike Skinner, Skepta, and Liam Gallagher.

 I won’t necessarily bring flowers into the edit… but I might.